zWaR/gostego/README.md

 In order to hide a message, pick an image and create a file with your text.
 Please note that only ASCII characters are supported.

-Run the following command to hide the image:
+Run the following command to hide the message:

 ```bash
 gostego hide --image myImage.png --msg-file message.txt